thely/performable-maps/README.md

 **Variables**

+* click_id: the id of this click
+* step_id: which step instruction this click intends to trigger
+* timestamp: when this click was sent from Max
+* voice_type: the SpeechSynthesisVoice to be used for this click; usually set before any clicks are triggered, but present in case changes are desired.
+* checked: whether or not the browser has found this click while polling yet.

+**Methods**

+* GET: From the browser, check for any unchecked clicks that Max has sent.
+* POST: From Max, send a new click.

+### ?type=speak&ask=[voicelist,triggers]

+To make life easier on the performer, some of the mostly-browser actions are in Max. &ask=voicelist is the list of SpeechSynthesisVoices, stored/sent for Max's benefit, and &ask=triggers sends notifications to Max when a SpeechSynthesisUtterance begins/ends.

+#### &ask=voicelist

+* GET: From Max, get the list of voices available to the browser.
+* POST: Once all voices are loaded in the browser, send the list to the server, to be polled for in Max.

+#### &ask=triggers

+* GET: Max asks for onstart/onend
+* POST: Browser sends onstart/onend

+**Variables**

+* id: just a number, so that the voices are in order in the Max menu
+* text: name of this voice

+**Methods**

+* GET: From Max, get the list of voices

+**Variables**

 * click_id: id of this click
 * step_id: the step that this click is attempting to trigger
 * timestamp: when this click was sent